ekelokorpi/panda-toolkit/README.md

 # Panda Toolkit

-### Command-line interface for managing your game projects
+### Command-line interface for managing your projects

 ## Install